AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

     - Input the `fav` command with index of newly added contact
         - Test case: `fav 1` assuming added contact is the first contact
     - Press enter
-    - **Expected behavior:** LittleLogBook should show a successful message with the name of the added contact.
+    - **Expected:** LittleLogBook should show a successful message with the name of the added contact.
 There will be a star icon indicated next to that contact.

 <br>